 If you have never drive, a big vehicle you are going to want to be prepared.
 Write down the height of the RV and put it on a sticky note near the steering wheel.
 That way when you approach a bridge you will know you are all good!

-Before going you can check the route via an app like RV Trip Wizard.
+Before going you can check the route via an app like RV Trip Wizard (a great RV route planner tool).
 You can even mark off where you will stop for gas.
 If you have a larger rig this will be more important.

 Google Maps is not the best option if you have a larger rig . . . we once followed Google maps which gave us the shortest route BUT it was also on a winding road with a bridge that couldn’t hold the weight of our rig . . . the shorter way isn’t always the best way!